bitovi/academy/src/react/1-setup.md

 cd myapp
 ```

-The above will create a new app called `myapp` in a folder with the same name.
+The above will create a new app named `myapp` in a folder with the same name under the current working directory.

 ### Looking at Our Generated Project